markafitzgerald1/simulate-cribbage-games/README.md

 ## Previous, achieved long term product goal

 - Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.
-  - Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.
+  - Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via thought-provoking plays) learn.

 ## Short to medium term and lower level product goals

+- Testing and code quality automation:
+  - resolve existing code quality shortcomings:
+    - increase unit test coverage to 100%,
+    - resolve all remaining `pylint` issues,
+    - resolve all remaining `flake8` issues,
+    - resolve all remaining Markdown lint issues,
+    - reduce the maximum code duplication size allowed by `pmd cpd` to the lowest amount that that maximizes overall code quality,
+    - add code type annotations everywhere they can be added and update the corresponding pre-commit hook;
+  - add missing pre-commit hooks:
+    - `pylint`,
+    - `flake8`,
+    - Markdown lint;
+  - factor out the `pmd cpd --language python --minimum-tokens 59 --dir . --non-recursive` duplication between `README.md` and `.pre-commit-config.yaml`; and
+  - update all third party dependencies:
+    - `python` -> ~= 3.11
+    - everything in `requirements.txt` (e.g. `mypy`).
 - Web UI/UX _and_ Node.js command-line simulation improvements:
   - add parameterized test (e.g. `parameterized` decorator library with `unittest`?) and invalid argument tests to existing Python tests,
   - add a discard strategy which keeps the maximum possible pre-cut hand points, and